dgaydukov/cert-aws/sa/files/sa.md

 multi-AZ (failover) for HA:
 * primary - you main db that performs read/write
 * standby - replica db that has most recent updates from primary.
 You can't use it for reads, the only purpose is failover - when primary fails, your standby becomes primary, so you won't even notice failure.
 Replication is synchronous.
 You have no control for standby, so you can't promote it to be read replica.
+Yet if you reboot rds, you can choose option to restart rds in new AZ.
 Since Aurora stores data across 3 AZ, if master is failed, it would automatically recreated in another AZ, so for aurora you don't need to set up stand-by replica.
-Read replica (replica db only for reading) for horizontal scaling:
+Read replica (only for reading) for horizontal scaling:
 * write to master and read from replica
 * can be cross-AZ and cross-region
 * implemented using db (mysql or other) native asynchronous replication, that's why lag can occur, comparing with multi-AZ replication (synchronous replication)